-From time to time, the Company has utilized and expects to continue to utilize derivative financial instruments with respect to a portion of its interest rate risks to achieve a more predictable cash flow by reducing its exposure to interest rate fluctuations.
+From time to time, the Company has utilized derivative financial instruments with respect to a portion of its interest rate risks to achieve a more predictable cash flow by reducing its exposure to interest rate fluctuations.
 These transactions generally are interest rate swap agreements and are entered into with large multinational banks.
-Derivative financial instruments related to the Company's interest rate risks are intended to reduce the Company's exposure to increases in the benchmark interest rates underlying the Company's floating rate senior notes, variable rate term loan and variable rate bank revolving credit facility.
+On February 28, 2013, all of the Company's outstanding interest rate swaps expired.
+These interest rate swaps, with a notional amount of \$200,000,000, were designated as cash flow hedges.